Echo360 provides multiple public APIs for programmatic access to the system:

 The example projects provided for the .NET SDK require Visual Studio 2013 and, for security reasons, .NET 4.5.

-Use the Attachments links below for downloading the associated API documents.
+Use the Attachments link below for downloading the Capture API document.
 (Return to top)